pimcore/output-data-config-toolkit/README.md

 ## Defining output data configuration for different output channels

-Output data configurations can be configured in an additional tab in the object editor.
+Output data configurations can be configured in an additional tab in the data object editor.
-There for each object class and output channel an output output data configuration can be defined.
+There for each data object class and output channel an output output data configuration can be defined.

 ![list](doc/img/list.png)

-The output data configurations can be inherited along the objects tree.
-The column Object ID shows from with object the output data configuration is inherited from.
+The output data configurations can be inherited along the data objects tree.
+The column Object ID shows from with data object the output data configuration is inherited from.
 By clicking overwrite, the editor opens and a new output data configuration can be configured.

 ![editor](doc/img/editor.png)